 1. What is “sexual assault on a child by one in a position of trust”?

-- genital area for the purpose of sexual arousal, gratification, or abuse.
+- Your purpose is sexual arousal, gratification, or abuse.

-To commit the crime of sexual assault on a minor, it is not necessary that either person be naked or that harsh physical force be used.
-Physical contact or sexual activity through clothing is sufficient if the purpose is
+It is not necessary that anyone be naked or that harsh physical force be used.
+Physical contact or sexual activity through clothing is sufficient.

 2. What does it mean to be “in a position of trust”?

-Under Colorado law, you occupy a position of trust with respect to a minor whenever you are responsible, in any way and for any amount of time, for the child’s:
+Under Colorado law, you occupy a position of trust concerning a minor whenever you are responsible (in any way and for any amount of time) for the child’s:

 - health,